idreesaziz/Screenwrite_MVP/backend/rag/examples/short_promo_three_beat.md

 *Continuity note:* All beats use centered positioning for consistent focus.
 Styling varies across beats—alternating between shadow-only (Beat 1), outline-only (Beat 2), shadow+outline combo (Beat 3), and clean minimal with logo+text (Beat 4)—creating visual rhythm while maintaining cohesion.
 Font choices progress from modern sans (Montserrat) → neutral (Inter) → rounded (Poppins) → display (Bebas Neue) for finale.
 Logo graphic with text creates professional branded finish.

+**Voiceover Integration:**
+*   Voiceover spans the entire video, providing continuous narration
+*   Audio will be split and placed across beats to match visual pacing
+*   I'll synchronize voiceover segments with video clips after placing the visual elements

 Does this work?
 Say 'yes' to proceed."

     → User: "yes"

-14. **EDIT** - "1.
-Add video 'Video 1' at 0s on the timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
+19. **EDIT** - "1.
+Add video 'Video 1' at 0.0s on the timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
 2. At [text-timing]s on the timeline, add BlurText '[BEAT-1-MESSAGE]' in [text-color], 100px 'Montserrat', bold weight, positioned at 'center', with [shadow-color] text shadow (4px offset).
 3. At [text-exit-timing]s on the timeline, fade out the '[BEAT-1-MESSAGE]' text over [duration] seconds.
 4. Add video 'Video 2' immediately after 'Video 1' on the timeline, trimmed to start from [clip-start-time]s in the source video and end at [clip-end-time]s in the source video.
 Add a 'fade' transition (0.5s duration) to next on 'Video 1'.